No. 20 Washington St beats Boise St 47-44 in 3 overtimes | New Country 923

 PULLMAN, Wash.
-(AP) — Jamal Morrow caught a 23-yard pass and dove across the goal line in the third overtime to lift No. 20 Washington State to a 47-44 comeback victory over Boise State on Saturday night.
+(AP) — Washington State coach Mike Leach was of two minds after Jamal Morrow caught a 22-yard pass and dove across the goal line in the third overtime to lift No. 20 Washington State to a 47-44 comeback victory over Boise State on Saturday night.

+On the one hand, “it was a fantastic team win,” Leach said.

+On the other hand, “we were awfully one-dimensional for most of the first half,” he said.
+“We played not to screw up.”

-Officials reviewed the play to make sure Morrow remained inbounds as he ran toward the end zone on the left side and left his feet near the pylon.
+Officials reviewed the final play to make sure Morrow remained inbounds as he ran toward the end zone and left his feet near the pylon.
 It was ruled a touchdown for Washington State (2-0), which trailed by 21 points in the fourth quarter.

-Boise State quarterback Montell Cozart came off the bench to spark his team for the second game in a row, but the Broncos (1-1) could not hold a big lead late in the game.
+Boise State quarterback Montell Cozart came off the bench to spark his team for the second game in a row, but the Broncos (1-1) could not hold their big lead.

+The Cougars trailed 31-10 early in the fourth but did not give up.

+“You’ve always got to believe to come up with a victory,” receiver Renard Bell said.

 Both starting quarterbacks left the game.
-Cozart replaced Brett Rypien, and WSU’s Tyler Hilinski replaced an injured Luke Falk.
+Cozart replaced Brett Rypien, and WSU’s Tyler Hilinski came on for an injured Luke Falk.

+“I thought we played with some guts,” Boise State coach Bryan Harsin said.
+“I thought we fought.”

-After Hilinski was intercepted by Durrant Miles at midfield, Cozart fired a 47-yard touchdown pass to Cedrick Wilson on the second play and Boise State led 24-10 early in the fourth.
+After Hilinski was intercepted by Durrant Miles at midfield, Cozart threw a 47-yard touchdown pass to Cedrick Wilson on the second play and Boise State led 24-10 early in the fourth.

 Curtis Weaver recovered Falk’s fumble and ran 55 yards for a touchdown and a 31-10 BSU lead.
 Falk was injured on the play and did not return.

-Note: A previous version of this story was corrected to show the winning pass play covered 22 yards.